 RTC Response PP-1 (p.
 4.H-11) explains that changes to neighborhood character are not considered significant environmental effects under CEQA unless the changes would result in a substantial adverse physical change in the environment.
-That response explains that physical environmental effects related to building height, such as wind and shadow, are discussed in the draft SEIR Appendix B, Sections E.10 and E.11, respectively.
-However, as stated on SEIR Appendix B p.
-B-12, aesthetic impacts of residential or mixed-use residential project on an infill site in a transit priority area shall not be considered significant impacts on the environment, pursuant to CEQA Guidelines section 21099; therefore, the environmental review does not consider aesthetics in determining the significant of its impacts under CEQA.
+That response explains that physical environmental effects related to building height, such as wind and shadow, are discussed in the SEIR Appendix B, Sections E.10 and E.11, respectively.
+As stated on SEIR Appendix B p.
+B-12, aesthetic impacts of residential or mixed-use residential project on an infill site in a transit priority area shall not be considered significant impacts on the environment, pursuant to CEQA Guidelines section 21099; therefore, the environmental review does not consider aesthetics in determining the significance of a project's impacts under CEQA.
 RTC Response PP-1 acknowledges that the Balboa Park Station Area Plan includes language accompanying Policy 6.4.1 stating that "new development should add to the district's character, create a human scale public realm, and fit within the city's traditional fabric."
-The policy considerations of changes in neighborhood character-including height, massing, scale, density, parking availability, and myriad other factors-may be evaluated by the board of supervisors, along with other policy matters-including those set forth by Proposition M-in their deliberations on the project.
+Consistency with land use policies may be evaluated by the Board of Supervisors in its deliberations on the project.